HITECHCRIME/HC_SG268_Devour/README.md

-keep it airtight in the body bags your feed for the mice of the mind only thing that makes it right wrap it up in conccussions (compassion) eating bite after bite memory so fragmented in chunks like it's vanished
+keep it airtight in the body bags your feed for the mice of the mind only thing that makes it right wrap it up in conccussions eating bite after bite memory so fragmented in chunks like it's vanished

+keep it allright, all together holding tight on to your vice scream and shout into clouds it's your fear for the life for the mind it's the doubts that are paying the price
+(compassion)
+gaining vice after vice
+till nothing's left in the
+us garish
+through the agony of the
+what you'll find is the sense of the times

 keep it airtight in the body bags your feed for the mice of the mind